Praneshss/Tensor-Regression-based-Modeling-Attack-on-PUFs/README.md

 ## Requirements
-The experimenta are carried out with
+The modeling experiments are carried out with

 Python 2.7